Around the Merino--Welsh conjecture: improving Jackson's inequality: Preliminaries

 The above definition is motivated by the following theorem of Tutte.

 \begin{Th}[Tutte \cite{tutte1954contribution}] Let $G$ be a connected graph with $m$ edges.
 Label the edges with $1,2,\dots,m$ arbitrarily.
-In the case of a spanning tree $T$ of $G$, let us call an edge $e\in E(T)$ internally active if $e$ has the largest label among the edges in the cut determined by $T$ and $e$ by removing $e$ from $T$.
-Let us call an edge $e\notin E(T)$ externally active if $e$ has the largest label among the edges in the cycle determined by $T$ and $e$ by adding $e$ to $T$.
+In the case of a spanning tree $T$ of $G$, let us call an edge $e\in E(T)$ internally active if $e$ has the largest label among the edges $f'\in E(G)$ that are going between the connected components of the graph $T-e$.
+Let us call an edge $f\notin E(T)$ externally active if $e$ has the largest label among the edges in the cycle determined by $T$ and $f$ by adding $f$ to $T$.
 Let $\mathrm{ia}(T)$ and $\mathrm{ea}(T)$ be the number of internally and externally active edges, respectively.
 Then

-where the summation goes for all spanning trees of $G$. \end{Th}
+where the summation runs over all spanning trees of $G$. \end{Th}

 Theorem~\ref{ia-ea-characterization} was originally a definition for the Tutte polynomial \cite{tutte1954contribution}.
+This theorem or definition naturally extends to matroids even though Tutte's original paper only concerned graphs.
 This characterization of the Tutte polynomial immediately shows that the coefficients of the Tutte polynomial are non-negative.
-In this theorem, we are restricted to the same labelling of the edges for all spanning trees.
-For those who have never seen this definition before, it might be very surprising that the Tutte polynomial is independent of the actual choice of the labelling.
+In this theorem, we are restricted to the same labeling of the edges for all spanning trees.
+For those who have never seen this definition before, it might be very surprising that the Tutte polynomial is independent of the actual choice of the labeling.

 To explain the connection between $T_G(x,y)$ and $\widetilde{T}_H(x,y)$, we need the concept of the local basis exchange graph.